jmwri/amazon-wishlist/README.md

 **https://github.com/jmwri/amazon-wishlist**

 This package is used to retrieve Amazon Wishlist data.
 There is no official API so this package uses web scraping.
-It works with the old and the new Amazon Wishlist design.
+It only supports the new Amazon Wishlist design.

 The following Amazon stores have wishlist functionality:
 * UK